Rules

 Finalist of the Votorantim Phase will be featured on the Talent in Sustainability Awards website – People’s Choice.

 Any employee, trainee and contractor has a right to vote.
 To do so, they must indicate their company, name and ID.
-Only one vote per person will be considered.
-In case of duplicate votes, the last one will be considered.
-To ensure fairness, scoring will be based on the ratio between the number of votes and the number of company employees.

 The project with the highest vote ratio will be considered winner of the Votorantim Phase – People’s Choice.

-If the winning project was submitted individually by an employee who leaves the company before the date of the award announcement (even if by his/her own will) the winning project will be the one with the second-highest vote ratio.
+If the winning project was submitted individually by an employee who leaves the company before the date of the award

-In case of team projects, if one of the members of the team leaves the company before the date of the award announcement (even if by his/her own will) the team will still be eligible for the award, provided that another employee working for that same company is also part of the team.
-However, the former employee will no longer be considered part of that team.
+In case of team projects, if one of the members of the team leaves the company before the date of the award announcement

 IMPORTANT: the same project can win both the Jury and the People’s Choice awards.